Skip to main content

 KameleoonException.NotTargetedCurrent visitor is not targeted

-KameleoonException.FeatureFlagConfigurationNotFoundNo feature flag was found for provided visitorCode and featureKey
+KameleoonException.FeatureFlagConfigurationNotFoundNo feature flag was found for the specified featureKey

-KameleoonException.FeatureFlagVariableNotFoundNo feature variable was found for provided visitorCode and variableKey
+KameleoonException.FeatureFlagVariableNotFoundNo feature variable was found for the specified visitorCode and variableKey

 import { useEffect, useCallback } from 'react';